sixertoy/kiss-cli/README.md

 **You will need Kiss:**
 - if you are a developer
-- developers in a project uses the same templates Kiss!
+- developers in a project uses the same snippets
 - quickly create files from a command line based on user defined snippets (project > user's home > global)

 <img src="https://raw.githubusercontent.com/sixertoy/kiss-cli/master/img/kiss-cli.gif" width="577" height="479" />

 ## Examples